mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 Note that what follows is only a model of the AD7124-8 filters, it is not a bit-accurate representation.
 Refer to the AD7124-8 datasheet for all guaranteed parameters.

-Figures 16 and 17 show the AD7124-8’s 10Hz and 50Hz notch filters.
+Figures :ref:`10hznotch` and :ref:`50hznotch` show the AD7124-8’s 10Hz and 50Hz notch filters.
 Various combinations of Higher order SINC3 and SINC4 filters are also
 available.

 .. figure:: ad7124_filter_10.png
+   :scale: 50 %

-   **Figure 16.
-AD7124-8 10Hz notch filter**
+   AD7124-8 10Hz notch filter
+   :label:`10hznotch`

 .. figure:: ad7124_filter_50.png
+   :scale: 50 %

-   **Figure 17.
-AD7124 50Hz notch filter**
+   AD7124 50Hz notch filter
+   :label:`50hznotch`

 Next, let’s see if we can reverse-engineer one of the AD7124’s internal filters.
-And to keep it interesting we’ll choose one with a strange frequency response, like the simultaneous 50Hz/60Hz rejection filter shown in Figure 22.
+And to keep it interesting we’ll choose one with a strange frequency response, like the simultaneous 50Hz/60Hz rejection filter shown in Figure :ref:`5060hzflt`.

 .. figure:: simult_50_60_reverse_eng.png

-   **Figure 22.
-AD7124-8 50/60Hz rejection filter**
+   AD7124-8 50/60Hz rejection filter
+   :label:`5060hzflt`

 Higher order SINC filters can be generated by convolving SINC1 filters.
 For example, convolving two SINC1 filters (with a rectangular impulse